General Terms and Conditions of Sales -Bioseutica B.V. 2021 ©

 b.
 If it appears that Purchaser has intentionally provided incorrect information about its status of solvability;

 c.
-If products that are subject to a retention of title by Bioseutica, are sold or delivered by Purchaser to third parties differently than in the regular course of daily business of Purchaser, or if encumbrances are placed on them, especially by placement of a lien or by a seizure, unless Bioseutica has given its prior written consent thereto.
+If products that are subject to a retention of title by Bioseutica, are sold or delivered by Purchaser to third parties differently than in the regular course of the daily business of Purchaser, or if encumbrances are placed on them, especially by placement of a lien or by a seizure, unless Bioseutica has given its prior written consent thereto.

 d.
 Any other ground provided for by the Dutch Civil Code or these General Terms and Conditions.